Logo of the The Poor Swiss

 Application for tracking

-We should start at the beginning, where should you track your expenses?
+We should start at the beginning.
+Where should you track your expenses?
 There is no right or wrong answer here.
 What matters is that the tool you are using works for you.
 Overall, I think you should not pay for a budgeting app.
 There are many free apps and alternatives.

 A simple Google Sheets template to start tracking your expenses and earnings and have an overview of your budget!
 Know your savings rate without effort!

-When you are starting to track your expenses, the simplest way to start is to use an Excel sheet.
-Of course, any Excel alternative like Google Sheets, Numbers or OpenOffice Calc is perfectly fine as well.
 You only need a spreadsheet editor.
 Most people can get started by themselves, but if you do not know where to start, you can check out our simple spreadsheet or our advanced spreadsheet.

 The advantage of these spreadsheets is that they are simple to get started with, but they still allow a lot of customization.
 And you can add advanced features as well.

 Additionally, there are many budgeting apps available.
 I do not have a real recommendation here.
 I would recommend avoiding paid apps since there are many free apps available.
-I built my own for my needs (budgetwarrior) but it is difficult to install.
+I built my own for my needs (budget warrior), but it is difficult to install.
 Recently, I have heard some good things about MoneyManager Ex, but never tried it myself.
 One feature that can be very useful is to be able to import your expenses through CSV.
 We will see later that this is the favored file format for expenses.

 And finally, you can also do it on paper.
 This is probably what takes the most time of all the techniques.
-And you have to be more careful about you store your paper notes.
-But it works well and forces you to do a little math which is good for the brain.
+And you have to be more careful about how you store your paper notes.
+But it works well and forces you to do a little math, which is good for the brain.

 I started with an Excel sheet on my computer.
 Then, I migrated to Google Sheets.
-And finally, I wrote my own application and have been using it for about 12 years now.
+And finally, I wrote my own application and have been using it for about 13 years now.

 Tracking card expenses

-When you buy something with your debit card or credit card, it will be recorded into an application.
+When you buy something with your debit card or credit card, it will be recorded in an application.
 This makes it easy to then record into your budget application because you cannot forget it.

 The strategy you choose should work for you.
 I do not think any of these two strategies has any significant advantage over the others.
 Personally, I prefer to do it once a month.